 - Pho Bo Soup.
 About.com is one of the most authoritative and reliable sources on the Internet, and its guide to Chinese cuisine, Rhonda Parkinson, featured a recipe of the beef pho.
 The recipe is not hers, however, but is by the author of The Vietnamese Cookbook, Diana My Tran.
 This pho recipe is good because it has all the ingredients and condiments necessary in making the classic beef pho.

 - Hanoi Beef Noodle Soup.
-This pho recipe from the Food Network is aptly Americanized in that one does not have to boil beef bone marrow to come up with the broth.
+This pho recipe from the Food Network (page no longer active) is aptly Americanized in that one does not have to boil beef bone marrow to come up with the broth.
 Just buy cans of ready-made beef broth from the supermarket to make the soup.
 It also skips on the onions and the culantro, and requires boiling the beef and the bean sprouts instead of letting them cook in the soup while served.

 - Vietnamese pho.
 This pho recipe in the UKTV website by Jason Atherton is another easy-to-cook version of pho.
 It only requires putting beef broth cubes, ginger, peppercorn, cinnamon, star anise, and cardamom into a pot of boiling water.
 It also makes use of mint instead of cilantro, culantro and basil.

 - South Vietnamese Style Pho.
 This pho recipe from All Recipes makes the process of cooking pho look arduous, but it's what's required.
 Boiling the beef bones alone for the broth requires at least six hours, but as the author said, the longer the beef bones are boiled, the richer the flavor.
 The recipe makes use of radishes and sugar.
 The author also recommended serving the toppings separately from the noodles itself to suit the diner’s preferences.